syncfusion-content/javascript-docs/js/Grid/Data-Binding.md

 ### Data Caching

 Date caching will help you prevent the request to server for already visited pages in Grid using `enableCaching` property of ['ej.DataManager`](http://help.syncfusion.com/js/api/ejdatamanager# "DataManager").
-Also using `cachingPageSize` and `timeTillExpiration` properties of ['ej.DataManager`](http://help.syncfusion.com/js/api/ejdatamanager# "DataManager"), we can control the number of pages to be cached and duration it should be cached respectively.
+Also using `cachingPageSize` and `timeTillExpiration` properties of ['ej.DataManager`](http://help.syncfusion.com/js/api/ejdatamanager# "DataManager"), you can control the number of pages to be cached and duration it should be cached respectively.

 N>_ The cached data will be stored in browser's HTML5 `localStorage`. _